b-cubed-eu/documentation/pages/occurrence-cubes.md

   - The user MUST be able to select what reference grid (controlled list, see [Table 5](#reference-grids)) and grid assignment method (controlled list, see [Table 4](#grid-assignment-methods)) to use for the spatial dimension.
   - The user MAY be able to select a default coordinate uncertainty for occurrences that do not have this information.
   - The user MAY be able to select the seed for random grid assignment.
-  - The service MAY provide information on the cardinality of the selected options, so users have an idea of the number of rows that will be returned in the cube (e.g. year to day “likely to increase the number of rows 360 times”).
+  - The service MAY provide information on the cardinality of the selected options, so users have an idea of the number of rows that will be returned in the cube (e.g. year to day `likely to increase the number of rows 360 times`).

 4. The service MAY allow users to **define the measures** included in the cube (see [Measures](#measures)).
   - Alternatively, the service MAY return the same measures for all cubes.